RIKEN-RCCS/lens3/README.md

 # LENS3
 Lenticularis-S3, a multiplexer to MinIO to service multiple MinIO instances at a single access point.

-# Overview
+## Overview

-Lenticularis-S3 (LenS3) is a multiplexer to MinIO for S3 object storage service.
-LenS3 launches a MinIO instance for each user on request, manages the lift-time of the instances, and redirects file access requests to each instance.
+Lenticularis-S3 (Lens3) is a multiplexer to MinIO for S3 object storage service.
+It starts a MinIO instance as a non-root process for each user to avoid unintended leaking of data.
+Lens3 launches a MinIO instance for each user on request, redirects file access requests to an instance, and manages the life-time of an instance.

 End users can launch their own object storage service (called zone) via Web UI.
 Zone consists of Access Key set, location of buckets on